 Exposed cables must be supported by the structural components of the building so the cable won't be damaged by normal building use.
 Cables must be secured by straps, staples, hangers, or similar fittings designed and installed in a manner that won't damage the cable.
-Cables installed through or parallel to framing members or furring strips must be protected where they're likely to be penetrated by nails or screws, by installing the wiring method so it isn't less than 11⁄4 in. from the nearest edge of the framing member or furring strips, or it must be protected by a 1/16 in. thick steel plate or the equivalent [760.24(A)].

-760.135 Installation of PLFA Cables in Buildings

-Installation of power-limited fire alarm cables in buildings must comply with 760.135(A) through (J).
+Cables installed through or parallel to framing members or furring strips must be protected where they're likely to be penetrated by nails or screws, by installing the wiring method so it isn't less than 11⁄4 in. from the nearest edge of the framing member or furring strips, or it must be protected by a 1⁄416 in. thick steel plate or the equivalent [760.24(A)].
+760.135 Installation of PLFA Cables in Buildings Installation of power-limited fire alarm cables in buildings must comply with 760.135(A) through (J).
+(A) Listing.
+PLFA cables installed in buildings must be listed.